 This trend has gained momentum at the international level.
 Sherry Lassiter, who runs the Fab Foundation at MIT, observed that since 2003 the number of fab labs is doubling every year and a half which follows Moore’s Law (Gershenfeld, Gershenfeld, and Cutcher-Gershenfeld 2017).
 The next big step within the movement is self-assembly based on biological processes which are necessary for colonization on Mars, according to Neil Gershenfeld of MIT.

 Building on past industrial revolutions, some technology experts believe we are about to enter the Fourth Industrial Revolution.
-Coined by Claus Schwab of the World Economic Forum, it is the emergence and convergence of synthetic biology, AI, and smart manufacturing.
+Coined by Klaus Schwab of the World Economic Forum, it is the emergence and convergence of synthetic biology, AI, and smart manufacturing.

 Smart manufacturing utilizes 3D printing, 4D printing, 3D scanning, CAD-CAM software, and novel nanomaterials.
 3D printing is cost effective for printing customized parts and products, and 4D printing uses sensors to modify the products specifications in response to environmental conditions.
 For parts without CAD-CAM design instructions, through 3D scanning it is possible to create them.